ozydingo/blue_speck/README.md

 #### Arrayification

-Even more lastly, you'll notive the `arrayify: true` option on the `id` param.
+Even more lastly, you'll notice the `arrayify: true` option on the `id` param.
 This option tells `Despecable` that the specified param can be received as an array: either a comma-separated string (`x=1,2`) or a legit Array (using Rails `x[]=1&x[]=2` param string syntax).
 If either of these conditions are detected, `Despicable` will convert the parameter value into an Array and validate each value against the other options for that parameter spec.

 ### Despecable Errors

 The coolest thing about using `Despecable` is that it makes it so easy to generate helpful and cosistent messaging to your API's users about what they're not doing with with your API.
 So far, we've only talked about spec violations raising errors.
 But you want the user to see these messages, not for some internal server error to bring the request crashing into a million pieces.
-I suggest implmeneting this functionality something like so:
+I suggest implementing this functionality something like so:

 ```ruby
 class WidgetsController < ActionController::Base